 - 1 1/2 cups kamut berries

 - 1/2 teaspoon kosher salt

 - 4 tablespoons olive oil divided

 - 1 pound asparagus spears

 - 1/2 pound frozen baby peas defrosted

 - 1 leek

 - 1 pinch black pepper

-- If you have the time, soak the kamut berries overnight and drain.
-Preheat oven to 375°.
-Add the kamut to a pot with 4½ cups water, ½ teaspoon kosher salt and bring to a boil.
+If you have the time, soak the kamut berries overnight and drain.
+Preheat oven to 375°F. Add the kamut to a pot with 4 1/2 cups water, 1/2 teaspoon kosher salt and bring to a boil.
 Cover, reduce heat to low and simmer for 60 minutes or 40 minutes if presoaked.
 Make sure water in pot does not run dry.
 Test the kamut.
 It will be done when tender but al dente.
 Remove from heat and drain off any excess liquid.
 This process can be done in advance and reheated later.